 World-famous St Moritz is as spectacular as it is glamorous and with three main ski areas it also has some great skiing.
+Set close to the Italian border, this Swiss ski resort has a vibrant village and a huge amount of terrain to explore, with most of the slopes enjoying spectacular views ofthe Swiss Alps.

 - A plethora of fun winter sports, on and off the slopes.